boston-dynamics/spot-sdk/python/examples/estop/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Creating an E-Stop endpoint
+# Creating an E-Stop endpoint

 This example is an E-Stop controller for a Spot robot.
 The example registers as an E-Stop endpoint with a Spot robot, and it provides an easy-to-use interface for users to trigger the E-Stop in the